Monday, June 20th, 2016

 Ken Leachman, a homeowner who lives in the northern Columbus, OH, suburb of Worthington, has a home office in his basement.
 As he began to work one day after a few days of springtime rain, he noticed a musty smell in the basement.
 While investigating the source, he found water in the partial crawl space adjacent to the basement’s laundry room area.
 This area also had moist insulation on the walls and plastic liner on the floor that was beginning to fail.

 Ken knew he could count on Ohio Basement Authority to help him remedy the problematic area and create a healthier home because of his knowledge about our company through his daughter Sarah who formerly worked in our production department.

-After he scheduled an appointment, Brendan Kent, one of our expert inspectors, completed a thorough evaluation of the home and its problematic crawl space.
+After he scheduled an appointment, one of our expert inspectors completed a thorough evaluation of the home and its problematic crawl space.
 He then educated Ken about why the crawl space was a smelly, leaky area, and he presented Ken with several reliable repair options.

-Ken was impressed by Brendan’s expertise, and this prepared him for the installation process.
+Ken was impressed by our inspector's expertise, and this prepared him for the installation process.
 As Foreman Jose De Jesus Tellez Ortiz led his crew in waterproofing and encapsulating the crawl space, Ken knew exactly what was happening and why.